 Immunologic contact hives

 This reaction can be dangerous, and it can cause hives to spread across large areas of skin.
-It may stem from one of four types of triggers:
+It may stem from one of

 - plant proteins — from vegetables, fruits, or spices, for example